Elektrobit/crinit/doc/adr/adr-task-include-strategy.md

 #### Cons
 * limited functionality
 * overriding of multi-value options impossible
+    - prohibits advanced usage
+    - may lead to need for multiple include files to choose from on downstream side
 * can become chaotic especially if more than one include file is involved.
 * some options can be problematic in an include file
     - Example: `COMMAND[]` can be appended to.
 If include files are used to prepend commands to downstream task files,